damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 the current settings which show all the people and numbers that are alerted when the listed User's number is dialed.
 - Add the new forwarding number (along with a name for the number), and click Save.

+## Paperwork people may need to obtain mortgage in the Netherlands<a name="dutch-mortgage"></a>

+When your employment contract is for a fixed period of time (e.g. 12 months) you'll need a "werkgeversverklaring".
+This document describes your salary and states that your employer expects to continue to employ you after the contract expires (assuming the performance of the employee doesn't degrade).
+This document has to be filled in by hand, preferably using blue ink, and must be signed and stamped.
+If there is no stamp (as is the case for GitLab) an extra letter (also signed) must be supplied that states the employer has no stamp.
+While the language of these documents doesn't matter, the use of Dutch is preferred.

+Employees also have to provide a copy of a payslip that clearly states not only their monthly salary but also their annual salary.
+These numbers must match the numbers on the "werkgeversverklaring" down to the decimals.
+Mortgage providers may also require you to provide information about your financial status, usually in the form of a report/screenshot of your total financial status (including any savings you have).
+The requirements for this seem to vary a bit between mortgage providers.